Neeraj82-tech/Product-Dashboard/frontend/README.md

 7.Footer: The Footer component just gives current year at the end of the page.

+8.products.json: Due to a CORS issue with the API, I used a local products.json file to simulate the product data.

 Deployment: Live Demo at [ https://productdashboardbyneeraj.netlify.app/ ]